luisdias/CakePHP-Report-Manager-Plugin/README.md

 Setup the `CustomReport` table by running the SQL found in  `Config/Schema/custom_reports.sql`

+If you are using an ACL, add ACO entries for
+- CustomReporting/CustomReports/index
+- CustomReporting/CustomReports/add
+- CustomReporting/CustomReports/delete
+- CustomReporting/CustomReports/edit
+- CustomReporting/CustomReports/load
+- CustomReporting/CustomReports/wizard

 ## Credits

 This plugin is a fork of the plugin written by Luis Dias from March 11, 2013